Agile-IoT/AGILE-Testbed/README.md

 ## Connecting with RIOT nodes using IEEE 802.15.4

-Each AGILE gateway can use its attached Atmel SARM21 xpro board as a IPv6 border router between the IEEE 802.15.4 wireless network used between IoT-Lab nodes and the AGILE gateway, as described below.
+AGILE gateways `agile-pi-2` and `agile-pi-3` can use their attached Atmel SARM21 xpro board as a IPv6 border router between the IEEE 802.15.4 wireless network used between IoT-Lab nodes and the AGILE gateway, as described below.